zloeber/EWSModule/release/0.0.1/docs/Get-EWSContacts.md

 ### -------------------------- EXAMPLE 1 --------------------------
 ```
-To get all contacts from a Mailbox's default contacts folder
+Get-EWSContacts -Mailbox mailbox@domain.com
 ```

-Get-EWSContacts -Mailbox mailbox@domain.com
+Get all contacts from a Mailbox's default contacts folder

 ### -------------------------- EXAMPLE 2 --------------------------
 ```
-To get all the Contacts from subfolder of the Mailbox's default contacts folder
+Get-EWSContacts -Mailbox mailbox@domain.com -Folder \Contact\test
 ```

-Get-EWSContacts -Mailbox mailbox@domain.com -Folder \Contact\test
+Get all the Contacts from subfolder of the Mailbox's default contacts folder

 ## PARAMETERS